-- Laboratory track: Trains basic scientists and physician-scientists in vaccine development laboratory research including molecular biology, immunology, animal and cell culture modeling, and biostatistics.
+- Laboratory track: Trains basic scientists and physician-scientists in laboratory research for vaccine development including molecular biology, immunology, animal and cell culture modeling, and biostatistics.

-- Clinical track: Trains clinicians and epidemiologists in clinical trial study design, large scale field trials, protocol preparation, procurement of administrative, ethical and regulatory clearances, conducting trials, and data analysis.
+- Clinical track: Trains clinicians and epidemiologists in clinical trial study design for large scale field trials, protocol preparation, procurement of administrative, ethical and regulatory clearances, conducting trials, and data analysis.

 Kathleen Neuzil, MD, MPH, Program Director-Training Grant